-Boot carpet, Quickclear heated windscreen, Electronic stability control with hill start assist, Sports suspension, Bluetooth system, Electric power steering, Ford easy fuel, Trip computer, Auto dimming rear view mirror...
+Front floor mats in velour, Quickclear heated windscreen, Electronic stability control with hill start assist, Sports suspension, Electric power steering, Ford easy fuel, Trip computer, Body coloured electrically operated with side indicators...

 It's easy with Motability!
 You choose the car, we do the rest.

 Mpg stands for miles per gallon, and is used to show how far your car is able to travel for every gallon (or 4.55 litres) of fuel it uses.
 The combined WLTP fuel economy figure provides a general overview of a car's fuel consumption over a variety of speeds and road types.

 Insurance groups range from 1 to 50 and dictates the cost of the vehicles insurance.
 The higher the group, the higher the insurance will be for the vehicle.

 BHP rates the engine performance of vehicles and stands for the brake horsepower.

 CO2 is the amount of carbon dioxide emitted by the vehicle in grams per kilometre travelled, the lower the CO2 emissions the cleaner the vehicle is for the environment.

 The total number of seats in the vehicle.